 Jeremy McCarter, coauthor of the #1 New York Times bestseller Hamilton: The Revolution with Lin-Manuel Miranda, is the storyteller of record for the genre-defying cultural phenomenon that is Hamilton.
 His newest book, Young Radicals, is about idealists fighting for freedom and equality in the early twentieth century.
-A common thread in McCarter’s work is the power of storytelling to drive social change—from our country’s rebellious founders to the dreamers of the Progressive Era to the modern-day musical that has proven to be a once-in-a-generation cultural coup.
+A common thread in McCarter’s work is the power of storytelling to create change—from our country’s rebellious founders to the dreamers of the Progressive Era to the modern-day musical that has proven to be a once-in-a-generation cultural coup.

 McCarter, a veteran of the Public Theater in New York, takes us behind the scenes of the groundbreaking musical that Michelle Obama called “the best piece of art in any form that I have ever seen in my life.”
 In Hamilton: The Revolution, McCarter reveals how Hamilton became an international phenomenon—and how it’s already changing the world.
 Throughout America’s history, McCarter shows, our theaters have been incubators for progressive political movements.
-Hamilton, resonant with messages about immigration, identity, and political influence, exemplifies how creative performance can drive social change.

 With 2017’s Young Radicals, McCarter turns his attention to the passionate activists of the early twentieth century, a moment of maximum possibility for American life.
 One of these activists was Alice Paul, a brilliant fireband who advocated for women’s suffrage in spite of repeated abuse, confinement, and torture.
 Paul’s example resonates with today’s politically engaged women, the generation that has embraced “Nevertheless, she persisted” as the ultimate political mandate.
 Fittingly, McCarter addresses the 2017 Women’s March in the epilogue to Young Radicals, where he draws parallels between the protests of Alice Paul’s day and our own.